-Adulting may be tough, but it doesn’t have to be boring.
-I’m here to provide travel advice when you want to go and delicious recipe for when you stay!
+I’m here to convince you that adulting may be tough, but it doesn’t have to be boring.
+I want to give you travel advice when you want to go and delicious recipes for when you stay!

 So what’s your thing?